Iron and Manganese Water Filters

 However, the most common reasons for filter failure are a lack of flow in backwash or a lack of frequency of regenerations.
-Filtration using oxidation is the most common method of iron removal.
+Most manganese dioxide-based medias are extremely heavy (up to 120 pounds a cubic foot), making them extremely difficult to backwash.
+Filtration using oxidation is the most common method of iron removal, but many medias can be problematic.
+They will work well for a few months and then load-up with the iron or manganese they are trying to remove.
 Oxidizing filters use an oxidizer such as ozone, oxygen, chlorine or hydrogen peroxide to boost the oxidizing properties of the water being treated and allow for better iron removal.

 Iron filters and sulfur filters have been used for years with varying levels of success or maybe we should say “unsuccess.”
-The biggest problem with most iron filters is the weight of the media, because the heavier the media, the more water and pressure it takes to backwash.
+As mentioned earlier, the biggest problem with most iron filters is the weight of the media, because the heavier the media, the more water and pressure it takes to backwash.

 Medias like Filox, Pyrolox and MangOx weigh from 114 to 125 pounds per cubic foot.
 For example, to backwash a 1.5 cubic foot tank (10” x 54”) of Pyrolox or Filox or any typical manganese dioxide-based media, would require 15 Gallons Per Min (GPM).
 Backwash and rinse time can be up to 20 minutes.
 Do the math!
 Yikes!
 That’s wasting a lot of water.
 Some systems waste up to 300 gallons of water per regeneration and most need to backwash daily or at least every other day.
 We think that is wasteful!